somatechlat/somafractalmemory/docs/ops/KUBERNETES.md

 # SomaFractalMemory Kubernetes Playbook

 This playbook walks through building a fully functional SomaFractalMemory (SFM) cluster on Kubernetes.
-It is designed for operators who need a reproducible way to launch the entire enterprise topology (API, consumer, PostgreSQL, Redis, Qdrant, Redpanda) on a single-machine Kind cluster or a remote Kubernetes environment.
+It is designed for operators who need a reproducible way to launch the entire enterprise topology (API, consumer, PostgreSQL, Redis, Qdrant, Kafka broker) on a single-machine Kind cluster or a remote Kubernetes environment.
+(Legacy documents referenced Redpanda; the default local broker has migrated to a Confluent Kafka single-node KRaft image.)

 The guide is intentionally detailed, covering host preparation, cluster bootstrap, Helm installation, post-install checks, and common failure recovery.
 Follow the steps in order for a clean deployment.